katerinanavab/webdocs/docs/unit01/notes103.md

 #### Inline CSS
 {: .no_toc }

-Inline CSS makes it possible to add styles directly to HTML elements, though this method isn't as recommended:
+Inline CSS makes it possible to **add styles directly to HTML elements**, though this method isn't as recommended:

 ```html
 <body>